 Naratriptan is used to treat migraines.

-Take naratriptan as directed with a large glass of water at the start of migraine symptoms.
+Take naratriptan as directed when your symptoms first start.
+Take with a large glass of water.

-Do not take more than one tablet for the same migraine.
+Do not take more than the maximum daily dose advised by your doctor.

 Some medicines available without a prescription may react with naratriptan including: